The Ultimate In Birding Tours

 If you decide to go birding in Tierra del Fuego National Park, a spectacular region of seacoasts, forests, lakes and snow-capped mountains on the Chilean border, you may well see Great Grebe, the huge Andean Condor, Austral Parakeet, the impressive Magellanic Woodpecker (the largest of the South American woodpeckers), the attractive White-throated Treerunner, Thorn-tailed Rayadito, White-crested Elaenia and Patagonian Sierra Finch.
 We can help you with birding information and arranging a rental car, or we could arrange for you to take a day out with a local bird guide if you prefer.

 This afternoon we will board our ship prior to setting sail down the Beagle Channel.
-As we sail eastwards along the channel, Magellanic Penguins, Black-browed Albatrosses, Southern Giant Petrels, Sooty Shearwaters and diminutive Magellanic Diving Petrels will be on show, but they are only an appetizer compared to the seabird glories of Antarctica and the subantarctic that still lie ahead.
+As we sail eastwards along the channel, Magellanic Penguins, Black-browed Albatrosses, Southern Giant Petrels, Sooty Shearwaters and ‘Fuegian Wilson’s Storm Petrels will be on show, while we may also encounter the fast-declining Magellanic Diving Petrel, but they are only an appetizer compared to the seabird glories that lie ahead.

 The long sea crossing to South Georgia will be a highlight of the voyage.
 As we travel ever further to the southeast we shall pass from the warmer sub-Antarctic waters that surround southern South America and the Falklands to the cold waters of the Antarctic.
 The line of demarcation between these two water masses is quite strongly pronounced and is known as the Antarctic Convergence.
 Here the upwelling currents create conditions ideal for plankton and the rich feeding attracts numerous seabirds and often cetaceans.
 As we watch from the decks we will see an endless succession of seabirds following the ship, or sailing indifferently past, including Black-browed and Grey-headed Albatrosses, the graceful Light-mantled (Sooty) Albatross, the enormous Northern and Southern Giant Petrels, Cape, Soft-plumaged and White-chinned Petrels, Wilson’s, Grey-backed and Black-bellied Storm Petrels, and Brown Skuas.
 We shall check the Slender-billed and Antarctic Prions for Blue Petrels and Fairy Prions but the star of this ever-changing spectacle will be the greatest seabird of all, the Wandering Albatross, with its remarkable wingspan (up to 3.5m or 11.5ft!).
 As we watch these huge birds gliding low over the sea between waves and then circling high into the air without even the slightest movement of their wings we will be witnessing one of nature’s ultimate creations in action – a bird which is in total harmony with its environment.
 We will also come across the confusingly similar Southern Royal Albatross amongst the Wanderings and be reminded just how difficult it is to separate some seabirds!